-Establish a mechanism to systematically track all configuration items that are migrated to production in order to produce a complete and accurate listing of all configuration items.
-Further, develop, document, implement, and enforce requirements and processes to periodically validate that all configuration items migrated to production are authorized and valid.

-- Separate users with the ability to develop and migrate changes to production or implement controls to detect instances in which a user develops and migrates the same change. - Conduct post-implementation reviews to validate that changes migrated to production are authorized. - Enforce existing policy developed by OPM, vendors or federal agencies requiring mandatory security configuration settings and implement a process to periodically validate the settings are appropriate.
+- Establish a mechanism to systematically track all configuration items that are migrated to production in order to produce a complete and accurate listing of all configuration items.
+Further, develop, document, implement, and enforce requirements and processes to periodically validate that all configuration items migrated to production are authorized and valid. - Develop a process to be able to provide user listings for each environment and ensure that proper segregation of duties within these environments is enforced. - Enforce existing policy developed by OPM, vendors or federal agencies requiring mandatory security configuration settings, implement a process to periodically validate the settings are appropriate and ensure that proper baselines are scanned.

-Interface / Data Transmission Controls:
+Interface / Data Transmission Controls